osilander/bacterial-genomics-intro/ngs-mapping/index.rst

    # paired-end mapping, general command structure, adjust to your case
    # name you file SENSIBLY
+   # For this you need your ancestor assembly and your reads
+   # from your evolved lines
    bwa mem path/to/reference-genome.fasta path/to/read1.fastq path/to/read2.fastq > path/to/aln-pe.sam